Real Estate Law

 Next step

-Are you about to sign an agreement?
+Are you about to sign a CPCV in Portugal?

 FAQ

-Common questions about CPCV review
+Common questions about CPCV and promissory agreement review

-When should a CPCV be reviewed?
+When should a CPCV or promissory purchase agreement be reviewed?

-The review may cover the draft agreement, clauses on deposit, deadlines, conditions, financing, completion, breach, property documentation and the position of the parties, depending on the specific case.
+The review may cover the draft agreement, clauses on deposit, deadlines, financing conditions, completion, breach, property documentation and the position of the parties, depending on the specific case.

 Can you assist if the buyer or seller is abroad?